Cathy347Le/React-Task-App/README.md

 #### Create Task List Component

-- Create 3 Task and render the title
+- Create 3 Tasks and render the title